jma1991/chromium/workflow/documentation.md

 S1,L002,S1_L002.fastq.gz,S1_L002.fastq.gz
 ```

 Alternatively, if the sequencing runs were performed on different machines and different dates, there is potential for a batch effect and I would recommend quantifying the files separately until this can be investigated.
-Below is an example of how to specify multiple sequencing runs independently for a given sample:
+Below is an example units table showing how to specify multiple sequencing runs independently for a given sample:

 ```
 sample,unit,read1,read2